praveens-git-bit/PreDay_Ignite2024/Exercise1.md

 ### Task 1.4: Leverage Dataflow Gen2 and Data pipelines for a "No Code-Low Code" experience to quickly ingest data with Fast Copy and transform it using Copilot

-In this exercise, you will experience how easy it is to use fastcopy to transform of Litware's sales data into the lakehouse.
+Using another great feature in Fabric’s Data Factory, called Fast Copy, Contoso’s Data Engineer, Eva, quickly ingests terabytes of data with dataflows, thanks to the scalable Copy Activity in the pipeline.
+With so much data from Litware, there is bound to be a lot of clean up needed.
+Let’s step into Eva’s shoes to explore how she used fast copy to ingest data and Copilot to transform it, just in time to derive meaningful customer insights before their big Thanksgiving Sale!

-In this exercise, you will experience how easy it is to use Copilot to transform Litware's sales data into the lakehouse.
+You will experience how easy it is to use Fast Copy to transform 100M rows 0f Litware's sales data into the Lakehouse.

 1. Click on the **experience** button at the **bottom left** corner of the screen (In this screenshot, **Data Engineering** is selected as an "Experience") and then select **Data Factory**.